PCoelho07/golb/README.md

 ## ⚡ How it Works

 Incoming requests to the balancer are forwarded to backends using a simple **round‑robin** strategy.
 If a backend fails a health check, it won’t receive traffic until it becomes healthy again.
+Backends are defined in a `golb.conf` file.

 ```
 Client  →  GoLB (8080)  →  [Backend1:3000, Backend2:3001]